Tushar1729-k/leetcode-/QUEUE_&_STACK/intro.md

 In this card we introduce two different processing orders `first-in-first-out` and `last-in-last-out` and its two corresponding linear data structures `Queue` and `Stack`

 We go through the definition implementation and built-in functions for each data structure.
-Then we focus more on the praactical applications of these two data structures
+Then we focus more on the practical applications of these two data structures

 By completing this card you should be able to
 1. understand the principle of processing orders of FIFO and LIFO